12 NCAC 09C .0104 AGENCY HEAD RESPONSIBILITIES: CRITICAL INCIDENT REPORTING

 (4) whether the incident involved serious bodily injury or death.

-(b) In addition to the reporting in Paragraph (a) of this Rule, the Agency head for any criminal justice agency in the State that employs personnel certified by the North Criminal Justice Education and Training Standards Commission, shall submit the Annual Critical Incident Report, (F-27A), to the Criminal Justice Standards Division no later than the following January 15th of each year, listing all incidents involving any use of force by a law enforcement officer that results in death or serious bodily injury to a person.
+(b) In addition to the reporting in Paragraph (a) of this Rule, the agency head for any criminal justice agency in the State that employs personnel certified by the North Criminal Justice Education and Training Standards Commission, shall submit the Annual Critical Incident Report, (F-27A), to the Criminal Justice Standards Division no later than the following January 15th of each year, listing all incidents involving any use of force by a law enforcement officer that results in death or serious bodily injury to a person.
 The Annual Critical Incident Report (F-27A) shall contain the following:

 (1) the total number of incidents involving the use of force resulting in death or serious bodily injury;

-(2) date of incident;
+(2) date of incidents;

-(3) location of incident; and
+(3) location of incidents; and

 History Note: Authority G.S.
 17-6; 17C-15;

 Eff.
-January 1, 2025.
+January 1, 2025;